techmanwalker/beekeeper-qt/README.md

 **Deduplicate redundant data in your disk and save space**

-beekeeper-qt lets you free up disk space by removing redundant block-level data, both inside files and across multiple files.
-It is based on [bees](https://github.com/Zygo/bees), which does the actual deduplication, and gives you a simple graphical interface to configure and run it without hassle.
+**beekeeper-qt** lets you free up disk space by removing redundant block-level data, both inside files and across multiple files.
+This is done by **compression** and **deduplication** techniques which are discussed more in deep down below.
+This is a simple graphical interface to configure and run it without hassle.

 > Transparent compression is now fully supported on beekeeper-qt on all the algorithms and levels the *btrfs* driver supports.
 Set it up along with deduplication with the *Setup* button.

 > Note: `beekeeper-qt` is primarily written for Arch Linux and not thoroughly tested in other distros.
 Feel free to file an issue if bugs happen.

+> Warning for Fedora and other SELinux-enabled distros: SELinux is not currently supported.
+We are currently looking for a proper module to support it and make it easy to use.
+For now, `beekeeper-qt` must be run in permissive mode.
+Read more at [security notes](#security-notes).

 ![A quick screenshot I took to the UI.
 The CPU meter shows the total CPU usage of the entire system, not just by beekeeper-qt.](docs/ui.png)